rolemadelen/minimalist-blog/src/blog/en/g.md

 }
 ```

-If you want to be sure that this rule is not overridden by other styles, you can attach `!important` at the end.
+To ensure that this rule takes precedence over other styles, you can append `!important` at the end.

 ```css
 input:focus {